About this web page ...

 Historic conflicts between global powers have been characterized at times as "Great Games", whether they were actual wars, or conflicts over spheres of influence.
 And that term has most often been associated with the long-standing adversarial relationship between England and Russia.
 That "game" played out more than once over access to the Black Sea, where one has been trying to acquire an ice-free harbour, while the other has been doing its best to contain the effort.
 This materialized in the Crimean War between Russia and Turkey in 1854, when Britain supported the Ottomans, largely to protect its own colonial interests by acquiring control over the Black Sea as a means of water and overland access to its occupied territory in India.
 There were over half a million combined human casualties in that brutal war, and any rational mind would have been hard pressed to call that a "great game".
 Russia lost that particular war, suffering a great loss of human life as well as its ice-free seaport and naval base at Sevastopol.
 There was a replay of the "game" in the Russo-Turkish War of 1877-1878, although this was more a battle of diplomacy.
 And one can't overlook another ongoing tragic conflict today (2022), between the Russian Federation and Ukraine, the latter supported by a military alliance of 12 nations, including Britain, to achieve a "balance of power" at the Black Sea.

 Russia had greater success, however, in the Russo-Turkish War, achieving territorial gains along the western coast of the Black Sea in the Balkans, and the Caucasus in the east, occupying Turkish territory surrounding Batoum, and further south into Ardahan and the fortress city of Kars.
-Batoum was heavily fortified during the war by the Ottomans at Burun Tabiya, but other than one or two small amphibious assaults by Russian forces, there were no other significant confrontations at Batoum, as large warships were not permitted to enter the Black Sea by the Treaty of Paris after the Crimean War.
-The British fleet was however monitoring the war from Cyprus in the Mediterranean, secretly given jurisdiction over the island by Turkey, to offer it protection from further Russian advances in the Caucasus, should it be needed.
-Batoum in reality however, only received attention at the war's end, when it was essentially used as a bargaining chip by western European, and particularly British diplomats.
+Batoum itself however, was heavily fortified during the war by the Ottomans at Burun Tabiya and other installations around the harbour.
+Large warships were not permitted to enter the Black Sea by the Treaty of Paris after the Crimean War.
+But the British fleet was monitoring the war from Cyprus in the Mediterranean, secretly given jurisdiction over the island by Turkey, to offer it protection from further Russian advances in the Caucasus, should it be needed.
+Batoum in reality only received greater attention at the war's end, when it was essentially used as a bargaining chip by western European, and particularly British diplomats.

 Victorious in this war, Russia could understandably have claimed certain favourable terms.
 But these were strongly resisted by the western European nations, Britain, Germany and Austria-Hungary, in the diplomatic wrangling surrounding the armistice and Treaty of San Stefano after the war.
 The western participants demanded that Russia relinquish certain territorial gains in the Balkans in exchange for keeping some in the east, but if it was to retain Batoum, Great Britain insisted that it be demilitarized and granted free-port status.
 A compromise of sorts on these matters was reached at the Congress of Berlin on March 3, 1878.